mevljas/Quality_and_testing/README.md

 practical knowledge about the approaches and possibilities increases the acceptance rate of described methods, thus increases the quality of software.
-### Transferable skills – are not bound only to this course:
+### Transferable skills – are not bound only to this course
 Practical knowledge in the field of software testing, practical knowledge of the quality assurance approaches, particularly metrics and models.